Readit News logoReadit News

 dkasper commented on 'Honestly terrifying': Yosemite National Park is in chaos sfgate.com/california-par... · Posted by u/tzs

-conductr · 6 months ago
+conductr · a year ago

 People pay to visit right?
 Why doesn’t the revenue match the necessary operation expenses and the whole thing just function as a non-profit business?